acgetchell/mundus-atrox/src/journals/seventeenth.md

 Except for *Benjamin*, they never saw it coming.

-One moment they were trudging along single file in the weird luminous gloom of the Underdark, then darkness cut off that vision.
+One moment they were trudging along single file in the weird luminous gloom of the **Underdark**, then darkness cut off that vision.

 *Benjamin* starts, avoiding 3 darts before taking 5 more. *Orky* feel the pricks of bolts and hears her companions slumping into unconsciousness around her.